-If you contribute to any defined contribution plans, such as a 401(k), note that your SIMPLE IRA contributions count against the total contribution limit you can make for those plans ($56,000 in 2019 and $57,000 in 2020).
+If you contribute to any defined contribution plans, such as a 401(k), note that your SIMPLE IRA contributions count against the total contribution limit you can make for those plans ($57,000 in 2020, up from $56,000 in 2019).
 Other types of accounts that count against this limit are a 403(b), profit-sharing plan, or money purchase plan.

-On the flip side, SIMPLE IRA contributions do not count against your annual IRA contribution limit ($6,000 for 2019 and in 2020).
+On the flip side, SIMPLE IRA contributions do not count against your annual IRA contribution limit ($6,000 in 2020).
 That means you could potentially make a maximum contribution to a SEP IRA and then to a separate Roth IRA.

 It’s easy and affordable to both open and maintain a SIMPLE IRA.
 Once you open an account, you basically only need to worry about choosing a contribution amount.
 The bank or financial institution managing your account will handle most of the paperwork and administration.
 Employers do not have to file any annual reports with the IRS like they do with a defined contribution plan, such as a 401(k).

 For self-employed individuals, a SIMPLE IRA has a higher contribution limit than the standard retirement accounts.
 For example, a traditional IRA has an annual contribution limit of just $6,000 ($7,000 if you’re 50 or older) for the years 2019 and 2020.
 Even if you save the maximum each year, that isn’t enough for you to meet your retirement goals.

 The main drawback to a SIMPLE IRA is that if you’re an employer, you are required to make contributions for employees that qualify.
 This could be a challenge if your business doesn’t do well in a given year.